oncody/civ-board-game-2010/README.md

 [Appendix](#appendix)

+### Game overview
+Civilization is a turn-based strategy game where you play a civilization and balance your economic and military power.
+There is a map and you will need to expand your geographic domain strategically to emerge victorious.

+### Victory Conditions
+* Military Victory - Defeat an enemy capital in battle
+* Culture Victory - Advance to the end of the culture track
+* Technology Victory - Research a level 5 technology card
+* Economic Victory - Reach 15 coins
+  * If playing with investments, invested coins do not count towards an economic victory

 ### Game setup
 - [ ] Agree on optional rules
 - [ ] Agree on house rules
 - [ ] Place one of each market resource token per player near the market board, returning any extras to the box
-- [ ] Build the wonder deck - Randomly Deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom
+- [ ] Build the wonder deck with 4 of each type of wonder with the basic ones on top

 ### Player Setup
 - [ ] Pick a civilization
 - [ ] Set your starting government
 - [ ] Learn your starting tech
-- [ ] Pick a starting social policy - After a civilization has adopted a social policy, it cannot adopt another social policy from that same card unless you switch that social policy
+- [ ] Pick a starting social policy
 - [ ] Set economy coin dial to 0
 - [ ] Place capital
 - [ ] Gain civilization bonus